 - 4 Difficult Ways TO Simplify Your Life That Are Worth It encourages people to let go of anger, move past jealousy, not keep track of petty differences and lets Them know that no one has it all figured out and They should just go out and do things.

 - 3 Damaging Relationships You Can't Get Away From is an article about the destructive relationships people all too often end up in with family, work and themselves.
 It seems bleak and cynical at first but each ends with a statement saying that it doesn't have to be like that: We don't have to be trapped in our lives and feel like we're just enduring it all.
 The ending is almost a Tear Jerker:

 "Whether or not anything comes from this, random words from a random Internet comedy writer, know that we're in a boat together, you and I. Whatever you want to do, I want you to do it.
 I really do, even though I can't possibly know who you are and what thing it is you want to accomplish, because I know what people are like when they take that chance and it pays off.
 I know the world benefits from people who achieve great things and are more at peace with themselves, and are happy and satisfied.
 I know it is good to be good and I want that for everyone as much as I want it for myself."

-- The end of this article, and Soren's completely heartfelt case for why the Voyager spacecraft represents the best of humanity.
+- The end of Why 2013 Gave Us Reason to Care About Space Again, and Soren's completely heartfelt case for why the Voyager spacecraft represents the best of humanity.